factcast/factcast/factcast-site/documentation/content/factus/redis-batch-projection.md

 First, we ask the batch to load the projection's state from Redis.
 We receive an [`RMapAsync`](https://www.javadoc.io/doc/org.redisson/redisson/latest/org/redisson/api/RMapAsync.html) object which offers asynchronous versions of the common `Map` methods.
 By calling `putAsync(...)` we add the extracted event data to the map.
-Underneath, the `RBatch` collects this change and, at a convenient time, transmits it together with other changes to Redis.
+Underneath, the `RBatch` collects this change and, at a convenient point in time, transmits it together with other changes to Redis.

 To obtain the Redis key of this projection, we have used the `getRedisKey()` method which was introduced [here]({{<ref "redis-transactional-projections.md#automatic-redis-key">}}).